somosnlp/somosnlp.org/pages/hackathon/bases.en.md

 If you would like your university to participate in the hackathon, read how [here](https://somosnlp.org/hackathon/universidades).

-All the help is welcome, [contact us to sponsor the Somos NLP Hackathon 2024](https://forms.gle/sEkxstwbJSRYpgDa8).
+All the help is welcome, [contact us to sponsor the SomosNLP Hackathon 2024](https://forms.gle/sEkxstwbJSRYpgDa8).